renatobarresi/bitmap_to_C_array/readme.md

 # Description

-This is a -hopefully- non bloated bitmap to C array.
-Takes a .txt file with a bitmap as an input and prints a C array based on the bitmap.
-The way the bitmap is parsed is from left to right, starting from the upper left corner.
+A lightweight utility that converts a bitmap represented in a .txt file into a C array.
+The bitmap is parsed from left to right, starting at the upper-left corner.
+This tool is particularly useful for embedded systems development, where predefined graphics need to be stored in ROM as arrays.
-When developing LCD drivers for embedded systems, sometimes there's a need to have pre-defined graphics inside ROM.
-A way of storing these graphics, would be as an array.

 ## Getting Started